SoundCodes/droneknobs/README.md

 The facility will be open to experimental sound artists from the summer of 2018 as a making,  listening and hacking space.

-###Modified slightly the code Tim Barrass using Mozzi library
+###Modified slightly the code by Tim Barrass using Mozzi library

  This Demonstrates using analog inputs from 16 channel multiplexer «CD74HC4067» control oscillators, phase modulation and smoothing a control signal at audio rate to avoid clicks.